isaracorp/Toolkit-Samples/hmac/README.md

 Read the key from file <filename>.
 The entire contents of the file will be read.

-[--key none]
-Don't use a key.
-This is not recommended, without a key this is basically just a hashing function.

 [--tag <filename>]
 <filename> is the name of the file where the computed tag will be saved.